 Meet Our Staff

-Danyel Williams-Freeman is the Administrative Assistant for the Office of Student Accountability, Community Standards, and Academic Integrity.
-In this position, she serves as the first point of contact for the office and also provides administrative support to the Director, Assistant Directors, and Graduate Assistants.
-Danyel’s professional and volunteer background include ESL tutoring, proofreading/editing, and ghostwriting.
-Prior to working at Vanderbilt, Danyel worked as an office manager at St. Gertrude Catholic Church in Chicago, IL.
-Danyel was born and raised in Indianapolis, IN and received a B.A. in English from Indiana State University in Terre Haute, IN.
-In her spare time, she enjoys reading, writing poetry and short stories, and traveling.
+Michelle Tillman is the Administrative Assistant for the Office of Student Accountability, Community Standards, and Academic Integrity.
+In this position, she serves as the first point of contact for the office and provides administrative support to the Director, Assistant Directors, Program Coordinator, and Graduate Assistants.
+Michelle was raised in Chicago, IL and later migrated to Minneapolis, MN.
+Prior to working at Vanderbilt, she spent most of her professional career at the University of Minnesota in various administrative support roles.
+She holds a B.A. in Sociology of Law, Crime, and Deviance from Minnesota and a M.A. in Counseling Psychology from Bethel University, St. Paul, MN.
+In her spare time, she enjoys traveling, reading, shopping, and binge-watching Netflix series and movies.

 Elaine is a second-year graduate student in the Higher Education Administration M.Ed. program at Vanderbilt.
 As a graduate assistant, Elaine investigates alleged violations of the Honor Code and aids in advising the Undergraduate Honor Council.
 Elaine graduated with a B.S. in Psychology and a minor in Education, Learning, and Society from the University of Washington in Seattle.
 At the UW, she served as the Vice President of Member Development for Pi Beta Phi, volunteered as an undergraduate teaching assistant for biopsychology, stress psychology, and cognitive psychology courses, and worked at the ArtsUW Ticket Office.
 In her free time, Elaine loves to travel, both domestically and internationally, and she is hoping to visit Australia next!